qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 Feature toggles are a separate mechanism to give access to a feature, e.g. enabled in a specific environment, or enabled for specific users or organizations.

-Usually it works through some configuration flag, sometimes via a special administrator UI where you can toggle a feature on or off in a specific environment - test/production/acceptance...
+Usually it works through some configuration flag, sometimes via a special administrator UI where you can toggle a feature on or off in a specific environment, like test, acceptance, production.

 ## Feature toggles facilitate continuous delivery